abhin4v/precis/setup.markdown

 bin/mk-site
 ```
 - Modify `_config.yml` file with correct values as per your setup.
 - Write notes in Markdown in the root directory of your repo.
-Upon commiting the files in git, home page and tag pages will be auto-generated.
+Upon committing the files in git, home page and tag pages will be auto-generated.
 - Push to Github and wait for few minutes for the notes to be published.

 ## Notes Format

 You can use [Github flavoured Markdown] to write your notes.
-You can add date and tags to the notes using the Markdown frontmatter format.
+You can add date and tags to the notes using the Markdown front-matter format.

 A sample note: